 Rainforests constitute 2% of the Earths surface area, and host 50% of our land-living animals and plants.
 Whilst we are not trying to emulate rainforests per se, the fact remains that forests are where creatures and plants are happiest, and where they thrive.

 The biggest rule of Food forests is permaculture: All that you will plant and grow will be, to some degree, benefiting the plants around it.

 1) Test your soil

 The absolute first step is to test your soil.
 This will determine if your soil is lacking in certain minerals.
 An amendment can then be made to fix loamy, sandy or acidic soil.
 Adding organic matter such as compost, acidic mulches (for example pine needle mulch) and sulphur will lower the pH of soil.
-Bare in mind a low pH soil is alkaline and will tolerate alkaline loving plants.
+Bare in mind a high pH soil is alkaline and will tolerate alkaline loving plants.
 Over time the addition of organic rotting material will bring the soil pH to a balanced- neutral-acidic level.